-- If you are visiting in April, the Bollenstreek Flower parade that follows a 40-kilometre route from Noordwijk to Haarlem with some wonderful floats is not to miss.
+If you are visiting in April, the Bollenstreek Flower parade that follows a 40-kilometer route from Noordwijk to Haarlem with some wonderful floats is not to miss.

-- One can also visit Castle Keukenhof and learn of the remarkable dutch history and lifestyle through centuries.
+One can also visit Castle Keukenhof and learn about the remarkable Dutch history and lifestyle through centuries.
 The castle also offers guided tours to the visitors.

 Here is a video which will take you through a virtual tour of the sublime beauty.